 The Final Reconciliation Settlement Run must have been carried out in relation to the last day on which you traded, and the corresponding Payment Date passed.

-The company must not be registered under the Code (and/or the MRA) in respect of any Metering Systems or BM Units.
+The company must not be registered under the Code (and/or the REC) in respect of any Metering Systems or BM Units.

 The company must not be subject to any Licence conditions and/or Exemption conditions by virtue of which it is required to be a Party and/or to comply with the Code or which would otherwise be infringed if your company withdrew from the Code.